 2. You get the beach bug

-From secret coves and crystal waters to wild sands and towering cliffs, we look after 10 per cent of the whole of the England, Wales and Northern Ireland coastline.
+From secret coves and crystal waters to wild sands and towering cliffs, we look after 10 per cent of the whole of the English, Welsh and Northern Irish coastline.
 So whether you’re into walking boots or flip-flops, rock climbing or rockpooling, there’s a bucket (and spade) load of reasons to head to the seaside.
 Who knows, you might even spot some of the dolphins, seals and other marine life that visit our shores.

 You know it’s happened when: You start decorating your bathroom with pebbles, shells and driftwood.